d1r7b46/Default-Email-Repository-Project/README.md

-# Email Account Repository Project
+# Default Email Repository Project

 ## Description
-The Email Account Repository Project is a curated collection of default email account formats tailored to various industries.
+The Default Email Repository Project is a curated collection of default email account formats tailored to various industries.
 It aims to provide a comprehensive resource for anyone for whatever reason they want it for, but as a heads up it is being created from a red-teaming/pentesting perspective.

 ## Features
 1. **Industry-Specific Formats:** The repository includes default email account formats commonly used in various industries such as technology, healthcare, finance, education, and more.